|Previous College:||Marietta, '76|

 |Master's Degree:||Sports Science|

-Under Bodnar, the Tartans placed eight defensive players on the Presidents’ Athletic Conference (PAC) team last season while having seven named to the University Athletic Association (UAA) squad, including Drew Fitzmorris who was named UAA Defensive Player of the Year, marking the third straight consecutive year a Tartan garnered the accolade.
-Fitzmorris also earned All-ECAC accolades and was named All-America by D3football.com.
+Under Bodnar, the Tartans placed seven defensive players on the Presidents’ Athletic Conference (PAC) team last season while having 10 named to the University Athletic Association (UAA) squad.
+The defense saw two named Academic All-American and Anthony Kennon earning All-ECAC accolades.

 During the Tartans’ playoff run in 2006, the defense was ranked sixth nationally in scoring defense and eighth in interceptions.